DelMaestroGroup/tVparticleEEdmrg_julia/README.md

 # tVparticleEEdmrg_julia
-Particle entanglement entropy in the t-V model using DMRG with ITensor for Julia
+Particle entanglement entropy in the J-V model using DMRG with ITensor for Julia

 Features: